-Professor Eóin Killackey is associate director of graduate research and education and the head of the functional recovery research program at Orygen.
+Professor Eóin Killackey is Chief of Research and Knowledge Translation and Head of the functional recovery research program at Orygen.
 He has worked as a clinical psychologist in adolescent and adult public mental health settings and in private practice.

-Eóin is a founder of the International First Episode Vocational Recovery group and is a past recipient of the Australasian Society for Psychiatric Research’s Schering-Plough Organon Prize.
+Eóin is a founder of the International First Episode Vocational Recovery group and is currently President of IEPA: Early Intervention in Mental Health.

 Read more about Eóin's work in his Find an Expert profile on the University of Melbourne's website.

 Research team members

 Dr Kate Filia